-- 9 (b) Each organization must designate one voting member, except 10 that each legislator is a voting member. - 11 (c) The collaborative shall choose its chair or cochairs from 12 among its members. - (4)(a) Staff support for the collaborative must be provided by the Washington professional educator standards board, and from other state agencies, including the office of the superintendent of public instruction, if requested by the collaborative. - (b) The Washington professional educator standards board must convene the initial meeting of the collaborative within sixty days of the effective date of this section. - (5) The collaborative must contract with a nonprofit, nonpartisan institute that conducts independent, high quality research to improve education policy and practice and that works with policymakers, researchers, educators, and others to advance evidence-based policies that support equitable learning for each child for the purpose of consultation and guidance on meeting agendas and materials development, meeting facilitation, documenting collaborative discussions and recommendations, locating and summarizing useful policy and research documents, and drafting required reports. - (6) Legislative members of the collaborative are reimbursed for travel expenses in accordance with RCW 44.04.120.
+1 (b) Each organization listed in (a) of this subsection must 2 designate one voting member, except that each legislator is a voting 3 member.

+- (c) The collaborative shall choose its chair or cochairs from among its members. - (d) The voting members of the collaborative, where appropriate, may consult with stakeholders, including representatives of other educator associations, or ask stakeholders to establish an advisory committee.
+Members of such an advisory committee are not entitled to expense reimbursement. - (4)(a) Staff support for the collaborative must be provided by the Washington professional educator standards board, and from other state agencies, including the office of the superintendent of public instruction, if requested by the collaborative. - (b) The Washington professional educator standards board must convene the initial meeting of the collaborative within sixty days of the effective date of this section. - (5) The collaborative must contract with a nonprofit, nonpartisan institute that conducts independent, high quality research to improve education policy and practice and that works with policymakers, researchers, educators, and others to advance evidence-based policies that support equitable learning for each child for the purpose of quidance consultation and on meeting agendas and materials development, meeting facilitation, documenting collaborative discussions and recommendations, locating and summarizing useful policy and research documents, and drafting required reports. - (6) Legislative members of the collaborative are reimbursed for travel expenses in accordance with RCW 44.04.120.
 Nonlegislative members are not entitled to be reimbursed for travel expenses if they are elected officials or are participating on behalf of an employer, governmental entity, or other organization.
-Any reimbursement for other nonlegislative members is subject to chapter 43.03 RCW. - (7) (a) By November 1, 2018, and in compliance with RCW 43.01.036, the collaborative shall submit a preliminary report to the education committees of the legislature that makes recommendations on the educator certificate types, tiers, and renewal issues described in subsection (3) of this section.
-The report must also describe the activities of the collaborative to date, and include any preliminary recommendations agreed to by the collaborative on other issues 1 described in subsection (3) of this section.
+Any reimbursement for other nonlegislative members is subject to chapter 43.03 RCW. - (7) (a) By November 1, 2019, and in compliance with RCW 43.01.036, the collaborative shall submit a preliminary report to the education committees of the legislature that makes recommendations on the educator certificate types, tiers, and renewal issues described in subsection (2) of this section.
+The report must also describe the activities of the collaborative to date, and include any preliminary recommendations agreed to by the collaborative on other issues described in subsection (2) of this section.

-- (b) By November 1, 2019, and in compliance with RCW 43.01.036, the collaborative shall submit a final report to the education committees of the legislature that describes the activities of the collaborative since the preliminary report and makes recommendations on each issue described in subsection (2) of this section. - (8) This section expires August 31, 2020.
+- (b) By November 1, 2020, and in compliance with RCW 43.01.036, the collaborative shall submit a final report to the education committees of the legislature that describes the activities of the collaborative since the preliminary report and makes recommendations on each issue described in subsection (2) of this section. - (8) This section expires August 31, 2021.

-9 NEW SECTION.
+NEW SECTION.
 Sec.
-403. This act is necessary for the immediate 10 preservation of the public peace, health, or safety, or support of the state government and its existing public institutions, and takes 11 12 effect immediately.
+403. This act is necessary for the immediate preservation of the public peace, health, or safety, or support of the state government and its existing public institutions, and takes effect immediately.